Ric Flair's greatest matches

 There was a time when Flair didn't blaze through arenas like a fireball of charisma, but that was before he found his calling as "The Nature Boy."
 Prior to stealing kisses, flying on jets and riding in limousines, the 16-time World Heavyweight Champion was an adopted, brown-haired kid in Minnesota with a chip on his shoulder.

 Working as a bouncer at a nightclub, Flair met Olympic weightlifter Ken Patera, who introduced the young "Slick Ric" to legendary performer and tough-as-nails trainer Verne Gagne.
-The 10-time AWA World Heavyweight Champ had quite a class in 1971 for his wrestling camp, which also included Patera, The Iron Sheik and Jim Brunzell.
+The 10-time AWA World Heavyweight Champ had quite a class for his wrestling camp in 1971, which also included Patera, The Iron Sheik and Jim Brunzell.
 From there, it was simply a matter of time before Flair would start to turn heads with his colorful personality and in-ring prowess.

 Remarkably, Flair returned to NWA after six months of physical therapy.
 He won the NWA United States Championship multiple times and picked fights with future legends Ricky Steamboat, Roddy Piper and Jimmy Snuka.
 In 1978, "The Nature Boy" was officially born when Flair challenged the original "Nature Boy," Buddy Rogers.
 Three years later, he reached new heights by defeating Rhodes for his first NWA World Heavyweight Championship.
 Along with the title, Flair's signature look started to fall into place: designer suits, outlandish robes, and of course, shoes that cost more than your house.